teessider/LODBox/README.md

 # README
-*testy_mctestface.py* is the live test script i'm working with<br>
+*testy_mctestface.py* is the live test script I'm working with<br>

 Below are my running notes for doing this whole thing.
 These are LIVE notes.<br>
-Please be aware these may not make sense to anybody but me but perhaps they can be useful.<br>
+Please be aware these may not make sense to anybody but myself, although hopefully they can be useful.<br>
 (Perhaps this might get formatted properly!)